moq-wg/moq-transport/draft-lcurley-warp.md

 TODO: This is a placeholder section to capture details on how the Moq Transport protocol deals with prioritization and congestion overall.
 Having its own section helps reduce merge conflicts and allows us to reference it from other parts.

-This section is expected to cover detailson:
+This section is expected to cover details on:

 - Prioritization Schemes
 - Congestion Algorithms and impacts
 - Mapping considerations for one object per stream vs multiple objects per stream
-- considerations for merging multiple streams across domans onto single connection and interactions with specific prioritization schemes
+- considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes

 # Relays {#relays-moq}

-The Relays play an important role for enabling low latency media delivery within the MoQ architecture.
-This specification allows for a delivery protocol based on a publish/subscribe metaphor where some endpoints, called publishers, publish media objects and some endpoints, called subscribers, consume those media objects.
+The Relays play an important role for enabling low latency delivery within the MoQ architecture.
+This specification allows for a delivery protocol based on a publish/subscribe metaphor where some endpoints, called publishers, publish objects and some endpoints, called subscribers, consume those objects.
 Relays leverage this publish/subscribe metaphor to form an overlay delivery network similar/in-parallel to what CDN provides today.

 Relays serves as policy enforcement points by validating subscribe and publish requests to the tracks.